-- He fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listina Requirements of Bursa Malaysia Securities Berhad and therefore would be able to function as a check and balance and bring an element of objectivity to the Board of Directors. - He has vast experience in the legal field and was able to provide constructive and independent judgment from the legal perspective of the business. - He consistently challenged management in an effective and constructive manner. c) - He actively participated in board discussion and provided an independent voice on the board.
+- a) He fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and therefore would be able to function as a check and balance and bring an element of objectivity to the Board of Directors. - b) He has vast experience in the legal field and was able to provide constructive and independent judgment from the legal perspective of the business. - c) He consistently challenged management in an effective and constructive manner. - d) He actively participated in board discussion and provided an independent voice on the board.